Empowering people to live their best lives, by creating meaningful spiritual and educational experiences rooted in the Jewish story.

 My Jewish story began in the loving community of Temple Sholom in Broomall, PA.
 After many transformative experiences both at URJ Camp Harlam and with the North American Federation of Temple Youth (NFTY), I decided to become a rabbi.

-I am the Immediate Past President of the Women's Rabbinic Network, where I previously served as the Networking Vice President.
-I was on the editorial board of the CCAR Journal: The Reform Jewish Quarterly, and have been a member of Concerned Clergy for Choice at Planned Parenthood Empire State Acts.
+I am a Past President of the Women's Rabbinic Network, where I also served as the Networking Vice President.
+I am currently participating in the Clergy Studio Fellowship with the Jewish Studio Project, and have completed in the JJGI Fellowship with the Hadar Institute and the LEAP Fellowship with the Center for Learning and Leadership (CLAL).
 I've collaborated with the Reform movement on the creation of The Torah: A Women's Commentary, Mishkan Ha-Nefesh, the Reform movement's new High Holy Day prayerbook, and Mishkan Ha-Nefesh for Youth.

 My writing appears on the Jewish Women, Amplified Blog at the Jewish Women's Archive.
 Some of my essays appear in The Sacred Calling: Four Decades of Women in the Rabbinate, The Sacred Exchange: Creating a Jewish Money Ethic, God: Jewish Choices for Struggling with the Ultimate, and Spirituality 101: Your Guide to Keeping-or Finding-Your Spiritual Life on Campus.
 You can find my short stories in The Drum Literary Magazine, The Helix Literary Magazine, and Jewish Women's Literary Annual.
-I've written two books for children, The World Needs Beautiful Things (Kar-Ben Publishing 2018), and Queen Vashti's Comfy Pants (Apples and Honey Press 2021).
+I've written three books for children: The World Needs Beautiful Things (Kar-Ben Publishing 2018), Queen Vashti's Comfy Pants (Apples and Honey Press 2021), and The Moving Box Sukkah (Apples and Honey Press September 2023).
 Along with co-author Erica Wovsaniker, I've written a middle-grade midrash collection called Maybe It Happened This Way: Bible Stories Reimagined (Apples and Honey Press 2022)

 My passions include sharing the stories of heroic women in the Bible, writing creative midrash, exploring modern Jewish literature, live storytelling, teaching prayer, and creating meaningful worship and life-cycle experiences.

 My writing appears on the Jewish Women, Amplified Blog at the Jewish Women's Archive.
 Some of my essays appear in The Sacred Calling: Four Decades of Women in the Rabbinate, The Sacred Exchange: Creating a Jewish Money Ethic, God: Jewish Choices for Struggling with the Ultimate, and Spirituality 101: Your Guide to Keeping-or Finding-Your Spiritual Life on Campus.
 You can find my short stories in The Drum Literary Magazine, The Helix Literary Magazine, and Jewish Women's Literary Annual.
-I've written two books for children, The World Needs Beautiful Things (Kar-Ben Publishing 2018), and Queen Vashti's Comfy Pants (Apples and Honey Press 2021).
+I've written three books for children: The World Needs Beautiful Things (Kar-Ben Publishing 2018), Queen Vashti's Comfy Pants (Apples and Honey Press 2021), and The Moving Box Sukkah (Apples and Honey Press September 2023).
 Along with co-author Erica Wovsaniker, I've written a middle-grade midrash collection called Maybe It Happened This Way: Bible Stories Reimagined (Apples and Honey Press 2022)

 My passions include sharing the stories of heroic women in the Bible, writing creative midrash, exploring modern Jewish literature, live storytelling, teaching prayer, and creating meaningful worship and life-cycle experiences.